hagege/child_themes/plugins/shrinking-logo-sticky-header/readme.txt

 = 1.4: September 10, 2025 =
-* Added: Option for disable inner spacing (padding) in header
+* Added: Option to disable inner spacing (padding) in header
 * Added: Option to enable Text <Menu> below mobile Icon and display larger mobile menu Icon (Hamburger) - better for accessibility reasons
 * Enhancement: Height and width of mobile icon (SVG) changed to 44px (AAA) when the above option is used
 * Added: Option to Label Text <Menu> below mobile Icon